Let's Talk Contact Naps!

 No!
 Contact naps are a healthy, nurturing sleep habit!
 They are a great tool!
 It’s the biological norm for your little one to want to stay close, and to sleep better in contact with you.

-You are creating the perfect sleep environment for your baby.
-The closeness of your body, heartbeat, breathing, smell, and touch is soothing for your little one.
+Humans are carry mammals, and our babies expect contact sleep.
+Contact naps create the perfect sleep environment for your baby.
+The closeness of your body, heartbeat, breathing, smell, and touch all soothe your baby and regulate their physiology.
 While our culture highly values independent sleep, from our baby’s perspective there’s no real advantage.

 I feel like I should be productive.
 How do you get stuff done when your baby is a contact napper?